Irving Family Pages

 Surnames in the old country

 We know virtually nothing about our Irving & Foster ancestors prior to them coming to North America.
 However, DNA Y-Chromosome tests indicate a high probability that we are descended from a common Irving ancestor from the Scottish Borders, probably Dumfreisshire (now Dumfries), who lived in the thirteenth or fourteenth centuries.
-The DNA test results are recorded and explained on the clanirwin.org website.
+The DNA test results are recorded and explained on the clanirwin.org DNA Study website.
 Our entry is identified as record: TC3BZ in the results table available for download from there.

 The Irving and Foster surnames are both intertwined with the history of the peoples of the British Isles.
 Some teasers are provided below.
 Detail information about these surnames can be found on websites accessible on our links page.